vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Layout config

-`vuepress-theme-hope` allows you to customize navbar layout.
-You can add components in `start`, `center` and `end` keys under `navbarLayout` options.
+You can customize navbar layout via `navbarLayout` in theme options, where you can add components using `start`, `center` and `end` keys.

-Navbar has the following built-in components that can be used:
+The following built-in components can be used directly via their names:

 - Brand: Site Brand
 - Links: Navbar links